Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 \ \hat{y} = \alpha + \beta_1 x_1 + \beta_2 x_2 + \epsilon
 \end{equation}

 A definition might read like this "The idea is to express the class as a linear combination of the attributes with predetermined weights." [@Witten2011] I just think about it as finding the best _average_ line through your data where x explains y.
 The standard error represents a normal distribution that is split by the line.
-Once again, I don't want to push reading too much here, but I would highly recommend picking up any book on statistics or Googling multiple-linear-regression if you aren't fairly familiar with it.
+Once again, I don't want to push statistics reading too much here, but I would highly recommend picking up any book on statistics or Googling multiple-linear-regression if you aren't fairly familiar with it.
 You'll use it a lot as an analyst.
 Additionally, familiarize yourself with the different forms of regression.
 Orthoganal, Poissan, Ridge, etc. There are lots of problems that can be solved if you apply the correct technique.

 That is as deep as I want to go here.
 We are going to use this tool a lot in subsequent chapters and will go into more detail.
 I'd like to take the same simple approach to explaining Machine Learning.